Officers killed in the line of duty in 2018

 Manning was heading North on Highway 111 when he turned his car around to pursue an intoxicated driver, ABC 11 reported.
 As he did this, Manning lost control of his patrol car and crashed into an oncoming pickup truck.

 A man and his wife who were in the truck were hurt but did not have any life-threatening injuries, authorities said.
-Manning, on the other hand, died at the scene.
+Manning, however, died at the scene.

 The driver who Manning was pursuing crashed into a nearby ditch, left his vehicle and ran away from scene, authorities said.
 He was later identified as 33-year-old Richard Howard Walters, who has since been arrested and charged with with possession of marijuana, possession of drug paraphernalia and driving while impaired, according to CBS17.